BSA-US/world-of-jackson/CONTRIBUTING.md

 ## Submitting a pull request

 1. Test your work
-2. Bring your work up to date by rebasing it onto this repo's `master` branch (see below)
+2. Bring your work up to date by rebasing it onto this repo's `dev` branch (see below)
 3. Test your work again
 4. Create a pull request
 5. Change the target branch of the PR to `dev`